FaJohaus/ChatServer/README.md

     - delete messages</ul>
 - rbf<ul>
     -rbf speed \<double\> changes the speed of the colorchange<br>
-    -rbf activate swiches the Rainbow chat on or of
+    -rbf active swiches the Rainbow chat on or of